jvpoulos/diabetes_pred/README.md

-# Predictive modeling in Diabetes (work-in-progress)
+# Predictive modeling in Diabetes

 ## Models for Prediction